 - 26 ACT Composite/ 1190 SAT Critical Reading & Math combined

-Students will automatically be considered for these scholarships if the admission application and all supporting documents are received at Aquinas College no later than February 15.
-All scholarship recipients will be notified of their award in April.
+Students will automatically be considered for these scholarships when the admission application and all supporting documents are received at Aquinas College.
+All scholarship recipients will be notified of their awards as soon as possible.

 Scholarships on the Web